This post may contain affiliate sales links. Please read my disclosure policy.

-When I set out to test this recipe at the beginning of December, it was my goal to create a lightly spicy and buttery gingerbread cookie that wasn’t too bitter, wasn’t too sweet and was soft all the way through because as you know I hate crunchy cookies.
+When I set out to test this recipe at the beginning of December, it was my goal to create a lightly spicy and buttery gingerbread cookie that wasn’t too bitter, wasn’t too sweet and was soft all the way through.
 Well, this is exactly the kind of cookie I created and I’m thrilled to be sharing it with you today.
 These Gingerbread Cookies ACTUALLY TASTE GOOD!!

 What’s the difference between sulfured and unsulfured molasses?

 Sulfured molasses is made from immature green sugarcane that is treated with sulfur fumes during the sugar extracting process.
 Unsulfured molasses is made from the pure, unsulfured juice of sun-ripened sugarcane.
 For this recipe, you’ll want unsulfured molasses.

 How to Make Gingerbread Cookies